morgendagen/riden-dongle/README.md

 ![Image](esp8684_based.jpg)

 That ESP8684 is not yet supported.
-But you can make it work by removing the ESP8684 and soldering a ESP-12F in place.
+But you can make the dongle work by removing the ESP8684 and soldering a ESP-12F in place.
 Those WiFi modules can still be found.
 See here how to do it:

 ![Image](riden-retrograded-dongle-schema.png)